This site discusses Phimosis, Frenulum Breve and the Epithelium, and their relationship to Male Initiation and Identity.

 HOW TO CHECK

 The most appropriate attitude would be to always ask the boy to retract his own foreskin, (for a variety of reasons which are discussed in prevention).
 BUT, when the boy is asked, does he understand the question?
 If not, then the idea that an important part of his manhood lies hidden, is probably not apparent to the boy.

 The doctor is truly in the position of leading an important part of the boy's initiation into manhood.

-It would be exemplary of an adult attitude to tactfully inform the boy that the foreskin normally retracts, and possibly even to make a further appointment, to give the boy a little time to get used to this new idea.
+It may be a good idea to tactfully inform the boy that the foreskin normally retracts, and first give the boy a little time to get used to this new idea.

 See: How Not To Check reports of checking in Germany.